Ashik-Muhammed/Ashik-Muhammed/README.md

-### *"First, solve the problem.
-Then, write the code."* - John Johnson
+### *"code is like humor , if you have to explain it then it's bad"*

-**🌙 Warning: Viewing this profile may cause sudden inspiration to code all night!**
+** Warning: Viewing this profile may cause sudden inspiration to code all night!**

 </div>